 In order to escape this dilemma, Seeliger suggested a modification of Newton's law, in which he assumes that for great distances the force of attraction between two masses diminishes more rapidly than would result from the inverse square law.
 In this way it is possible for the mean density of matter to be constant everywhere, even to infinity, without infinitely large gravitational fields being produced.
 We thus free ourselves from the distasteful conception that the material universe ought to possess something of the nature of a centre.
 Of course we purchase our emancipation from the fundamental difficulties mentioned, at the cost of a modification and complication of Newton's law which has neither empirical nor theoretical foundation.
-We can imagine innumerable laws which would serve the same purpose, without our being able to state a reason why one of them is to be preferred to the others ; for any one of these laws would be founded just as little on more general theoretical principles as is the law of Newton.
+We can imagine innumerable laws which would serve the same purpose, without our being able to state a reason why

-1)Proof - According to the theory of Newton, the number of "lines of force" which come from infinity and terminate in a mass m is proportional to the mass m.
-If, on the average, the Mass density p_0 is constant throughout the universe, then a sphere of volume V will enclose the average mass p_0V .
+1 Proof-According to the theory of Newton, the number of "lines of force" which come from infinity and terminate in a mass m is proportional to the mass m.
+If, on the average, the mass-density p_0 is constant throughout the universe, then a sphere of volume V will enclose the average mass p_0V .
 Thus the number of lines of force passing through the surface F of the sphere into its interior is proportional to p_0V .
-For unit area of the surface of the sphere the number of lines of force which enters the sphere is thus proportional to p_0V/F or to p_0R .
+For unit area of the surface of the sphere is thus proportional to $p_0 \frac{V}{F}$ or to p_0R .
 Hence the intensity of the field at the surface would ultimately become infinite with increasing radius R of the sphere, which is impossible.